 Background: Cardona is Connecticut’s education commissioner.
 He was previously a fourth-grade teacher and assistant superintendent in the district where he formerly went to school.
 He's made some controversy during the pandemic as a champion of kids going back to in-person learning, advocating that students are falling behind due to virtual learning.

 First 100 Days: Cardona is another history-making pick for Biden’s potential Cabinet.
-He would be the first Latino to hold the secretary of education title.
-If confirmed, he would take on the effects of coronavirus on the education system, and would likely reverse many policies from the outgoing administration.
+He is the first Latino to hold the secretary of education title.
+He inherits the pandemic's toll on the education system, and may likely reverse many policies from the previous administration.
 (Think: increasing funding for K-12 and higher education, enacting new civil rights protections for students, and focusing on racial equity.)